Not losing weight anymore on keto?

 Improvements to the gut microbiome will significantly help you break through your keto weight loss stall by improving nutrient absorption.

 People jump in with both feet and they make rapid progress for the first few weeks or months.
 They get excited about their weight loss and then all of a sudden the needle on the scales fails to drop anymore.
-The keto stall or plateau it’s sometimes called.
+This is called the keto stall or plateau.

 If you are, fixing your digestion will get your metabolism running efficiently again.
 Read this helpful article on preventing and reversing keto constipation.